Banner Image: Largs Bay Jetty | Ben Goode

 You will never find another city like Adelaide.
 With welcoming locals, it is the perfect place for you to study, live and enjoy.Adelaide is home to over 30,000 international students and has a strong and growing reputation as an education city.
 In addition to TAFE SA, Adelaide is home to six world-leading universities: The University of Adelaide, the University of South Australia, Flinders University, Carnegie Mellon University, Torrens University Australia and CQ University Australia.

 Adelaide is cheaper than most Australian cities.
 The cost of rent, transport and food is lower, which means a better quality of life for students.
 Adelaide is 14% more affordable than Melbourne or Sydney, and five percent cheaper than Perth or Brisbane.

 To help you understand the costs, here is a sample student budget based on a single student living in a shared accommodation in the city.
 This does not include fees relating to study or tuition.

-Try using the Insider Guides’ Cost of Living Calculator to build and view a budget that is relevant to your lifestyle.
+Try using South Australia's cost of living calculator to build and view a budget that is relevant to your lifestyle.

 Source: Study in Australia

 Adelaide’s crime rates are the lowest in the country and for that reason, Adelaide has previously been named the safest city in Australia.

 Adelaide’s pristine sandy beaches are just a 20 minute tram ride from the city centre.
 On hot summer days, you can study in the day and take the tram to have dinner at the beach and watch the sunset with friends.